Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Columbus, Ohio 43215-6171

-Each applicant seeking to become licensed must meet and/or complete the requirements for the Licensed Social Worker as defined under the Ohio Counselor, Social Worker and Marriage and Family Therapist Board laws and rules.
-Please see the laws and rules and application instructions listed under LSW Licensure.
+Each applicant seeking to become licensed must meet and/or complete the requirements for the Licensed Social Worker as defined by the State of Ohio.
+Please see the application instructions listed under LSW Licensure.

 Ohio Counselor, Social Work and Marriage & Family Therapist Board